gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }).withPropertyName("outputFiles")
     }

-#### Tasks loaded via custom classloaders are never up-to-date
+#### Tasks loaded via custom classloaders are never considered UP-TO-DATE

 Since 3.0 Gradle tracks the implementation of a task's type, and marks tasks out-of-date when it detects changes.
 But it can only do this reliably with task types that were loaded via Gradle's own classloaders.
 From this version Gradle will always mark tasks loaded via custom classloaders as out-of-date.
 This also applies to tasks that have custom actions attached that were loaded via a custom classloader.

 ### Visual Studio 2015 Support

-It is now possible to compile native application with the Visual C++ toolchain packaged with all versions of Visual Studio 2015.
+It is now possible to compile native applications with the Visual C++ toolchain packaged with all versions of Visual Studio 2015.
 With this release, Gradle will locate the [Universal C Runtime](https://msdn.microsoft.com/en-us/library/abx4dbyh.aspx) required by the Visual C++ toolchain.

 ### Tooling API generates more progress events